n0k0m3/Personal-Setup/Setting_up_Arch/systemd_Setup.md

 cryptsetup luksKillSlot $lukspart 0 # remove old passphrase, enter new passphrase
 ```

 Setup U2F/FIDO2 key unlock.
 This will use `hmac-secret` extension of FIDO2 protocol.
-This method is compatible with almost all FIDO2 devices (I'm using Yubico Security Key (Blue Key) as I can just use 1 U2F key to unlock all OpenPGP, smart card, and OTP keys instead of storing them ).
+This method is compatible with almost all FIDO2 devices (I'm using Yubico Security Key (Blue Key) as I can just use a single U2F key to unlock all OpenPGP, smart card, and OTP keys instead of storing them).

 ```sh
 # :: Install libfido2 :: #